| |

 equipment design and in microwaves had given me a good opening for

-designing broadband acoustic radiators that cover a range from 20 MHz to
+designing broadband acoustic radiators that cover a range of

-20 GHz of equivalent wavelength.
 I have developed a deep appreciation of

 how the brain constructs an aural scene from the multiplicity of